“The Parable of the Rich Fool”

 Beware of Covetousness (Greed)

-Jesus taught this parable to the crowd regarding a rich man’s possession.
-The man’s possession consisted of an abundance of grain and goods.
-In this man’s mind rested the question regarding the overflow of his harvest.
+Jesus taught this parable to the crowd regarding a rich man’s possessions.
+Which consisted of an abundance of grain and goods.
 He believed that he did not have room enough in his barns.
-However, he had a solution, to build bigger barns to store his surplus grains and goods.
+However, his solution was to build bigger barns to store his surplus grains and goods.

 *Grains are seeds, they can be processed into various other food products.
 This man had an overflow of blessings, but he couldn’t see past himself to find a need outside of himself.

 - IDOLS – anything you put above God is an idol.
 Trusting in anyone other than God is a faith-failure.
 God commands us to love Him.
-In Mark 12:30, Jesus said, “Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.”
-He gave you a choice to love Him or not.
+Jesus said, “Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength”; (Mark 12:30).
+He gave us a choice to love Him or not.

-For of this you can be sure: No immoral, impure or greedy person, such a person is an idolater, has any inheritance in the kingdom of Christ and of God; (Eph.
+For this, you can be sure: No immoral, impure or greedy person, such a person is an idolater, has any inheritance in the kingdom of Christ and of God; (Eph.
 5:5).